Script Editor

 Subject Loop

-Wraps your selected lines in a complete for SUBJ in... loop that auto-discovers all sub-* folders.
-If nothing is selected, appends a loop template.
+Wraps selected lines in a for SUBJ in... loop that auto-discovers all sub-* folders.
+Appends a template loop if nothing is selected.

 SLURM Wrap

 Prepends a complete #SBATCH header.
-Detects if one already exists and skips to avoid duplicating.
+Skips if one already exists.

 Error Handling

-Adds set -euo pipefail and a trap that reports the exact line number on failure.
+Adds set -euo pipefail and a trap that prints the failing line number.

 Logging

-Redirects all stdout/stderr to a timestamped log file via tee.
+Redirects all output to a timestamped log file via tee.

 Parallelise

-Appends a GNU Parallel block that runs this script for all subjects with 4 parallel jobs.
+Appends a GNU Parallel block for all subjects with 4 parallel jobs.

 Keyboard shortcuts